rmcanany/SolidEdgeHousekeeper/README.md

 ### Save drawing as
 Exports the file to either a non-Solid Edge format, or the same format in a different directory.

 Select the file type using the `Save As` combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.
-These controls are on the **Task Tab** below the task list.

-Images can be saved with the aspect ratio of the model, rather than the window.
-The option is called `Save as image -- crop to model size`.
-It is located on the **Configuration Tab -- General Page**.

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
-For example:
-`Material %{System.Material} Gage %{System.Sheet Metal Gage}`.
-You can create nested subdirectories if desired.
-Simply use the `\` in the formula.
-For example:
-`Material %{System.Material}\Gage %{System.Sheet Metal Gage}`.

-As illustrated in the examples, a `Property set`, either `System` or `Custom`, is required.
-For more information, see the **Property Filter** section above.

-It is possible that a property contains a character that cannot be used in a file name.
-If that happens, a replacement is read from filename_charmap.txt in the Preferences directory in the Housekeeper root folder.
-You can/should edit it to change the replacement characters to your preference.
-The file is created the first time you run Housekeeper.
-For details, see the header comments in that file.

-Sheetmetal files have two additional options -- `DXF Flat (*.dxf)` and `PDF Drawing (*.pdf)`.

-The `DXF Flat` option saves the flat pattern of the sheet metal file.

-The `PDF Drawing` option saves the drawing of the sheet metal file.
-The drawing must have the same name as the model, and be in the same directory.
-A more flexible option may be to use the Draft `Save As`, using a `Property Filter` if needed.
+See the `Save model as` help topic for details.

-For Draft files you can optionally include a watermark image on the output.
+You can optionally include a watermark image on the drawing output file.
 For the watermark, set X/W and Y/H to position the image, and Scale to change its size.
 The X/W and Y/H values are fractions of the sheet's width and height, respectively.
 So, (`0,0`) means lower left, (`0.5,0.5`) means centered, etc. Note some file formats may not support bitmap output.

-Also for Draft files, the option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
+The option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
 This is similar to Property Text in a Callout, for example, `%{System.Material|R1}`.
 To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

 When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
 The first saves all sheets to one file.
-The second saves each sheet to a separate file, called `<Filename>-<Sheetname>.pdf`.
+The second saves each sheet to a separate file, using the format `<Filename>-<Sheetname>.pdf`.
 You can optionally suppress the `Sheetname` suffix on file with only one sheet.
-Set the option on the **Configuration Tab -- Open/Save Page**.
-To save sheets to separate `dxf` or `dwg` files, refer to the Save As Options in Solid Edge.
+The option is called `Suppress sheet suffix on 1-page drawings`.
+To save sheets to separate `dxf` or `dwg` files, set the Save As Options in Solid Edge for those file types before running this command.

 ### Print
 Print settings are accessed on the **Configuration Tab -- Printing Page**.